 1548 14.5.3.4 Interviews and discussions with Contractor's financial and accounting 1549 personnel.
 1550 14.5.3.5 Interviews with route dispatchers, field supervisors and managers.
-1551 14.5.3.6 Interviews with route drivers, 1552 14.5.3.7 Interviews with vehicle maintenance staff and observation of maintenance 1553 practices.
-1554 14.5.3.8 Review of on-route Collection Services, including observation of driver 1555 performance and collection productivity and visual inspection of residential routes before and 1556 after collection to evaluate cart placement and cleanliness of streets.
-1557 14.5.4 Co ntractor's Cooperation.
-Contractor shall cooperate fully with the review and 1558 provide all requested data, including operational data, financial data and other data reasonably 1559 requested by County within fifteen (15) Work Days of the request.
-1560 14.5.5 Ad ditional Billing Audit and Performance Review.
+1551 14.5.3.6 Interviews with route drivers.
+1552 14.5.3.7 Interviews with vehicle maintenance staff and observation of maintenance 1553 practices.
+1554 14.5.3.8 Review of on-route Collection Services, including observation of driver

+155414.5.3.8Review of on-route Collection Services, including observation of driver1555performance and collection productivity and visual inspection of residential routes before and1556after collection to evaluate cart placement and cleanliness of streets.

+155714.5.4Contractor's Cooperation.Contractor shall cooperate fully with the review and1558provide all requested data, including operational data, financial data and other data reasonably1559requested by County within fifteen (15) Work Days of the request.

+1560 14.5.5 Additional Billing Audit and Performance Review.
 If the Billing Audit and 1561 Performance Review determines Contractor is not in compliance with all terms and conditions of 1562 this Agreement and such non-compliance is material, Contractor is subject to administrative fees 1563 and penalties as described in Exhibit 5 as well as reimbursement to the County for the full cost of 1564 the audit plus any underpayments discovered during the Audit.
-Additionally, County may conduct 1565 an Additional Billing Audit and Performance Review beyond the two (2) specified in Section 14.5.2, 1566 to provide that Contractor has signed any such area of non-compliance.
-Contractor will be

-1566to ensure that Contractor has cured any such area of non-compliance.
-Contractor will be1567responsible for the cost of any such Additional Billing Audit and Performance Review for a1568maximum cost of One-hundred Twenty Thousand Dollars (\$120,000) (starting on July 1, 2024 and1569each January 1 thereafter, with the maximum cost for the review adjusted annually by the change1570in the CPI).
-For the purposes of a determination of non-compliance under this Agreement, Audit1571findings which result in underpayments of \$100,000 or more shall be deemed material.
+Additionally, County may conduct 1565 an Additional Billing Audit and Performance Review beyond the two (2) specified in Section 14.5.2, 1566 to ensure that Contractor has cured any such area of non-compliance.
+Contractor will be 1567 responsible for the cost of any such Additional Billing Audit and Performance Review for a 1568 maximum cost of One-hundred Twenty Thousand Dollars (\$120,000) (starting on July 1, 2024 and 1569 each January 1 thereafter, with the maximum cost for the review adjusted annually by the change 1570 in the CPI).
+For the purposes of a determination of non-compliance under this Agreement, Audit 1571 findings which result in underpayments of \$100,000 or more shall be deemed material.

 1572 14.5.6 County Requested Program Review.
 County reserves the right to require 1573 Contractor to periodically conduct reviews of the Refuse, Recycling, and Organic Waste Collection 1574 Service programs, provided that such reviews are reasonable and can be accomplished at no 1575 additional cost to Contractor and without interfering with Contractor's operations.
-Such reviews 1576 could assess one or more of the following performance indicators: average volume of Recyclable 1577 Materials per set out per Service Recipient, average volume of Organic Waste per set out per Service Recipient, participation level, contamination levels, etc. Prior to the program evaluation 1578 1579 review, County and Contractor will meet and discuss the purpose of the review and agree on the 1580 method, scope, and data to be provided by Contractor.
+Such reviews 1576 could assess one or more of the following performance indicators: average volume of Recyclable 1577 Materials per set out per Service Recipient, average volume of Organic Waste per set out per 1578 Service Recipient, participation level, contamination levels, etc. Prior to the program evaluation 1579 review, County and Contractor will meet and discuss the purpose of the review and agree on the 1580 method, scope, and data to be provided by Contractor.

-14.6 Cooperation with Other Program Reviews.
-Contractor shall cooperate with County and/or its agent(s) as reasonably requested to collect program data, perform field work, conduct route audits to investigate Service Recipient participation levels and setout volumes and/or evaluate and monitor program results related to Refuse, Recyclable Materials and Organic Waste collected in County by Contractor, provided such cooperation can be accomplished at no additional cost to Contractor and without interfering with Contractor's operations.
+158114.6Cooperation with Other Program Reviews.Contractor shall cooperate with County and/or its1582agent(s) as reasonably requested to collect program data, perform field work, conduct route audits to1583investigate Service Recipient participation levels and setout volumes and/or evaluate and monitor program results related to Refuse, Recyclable Materials and Organic Waste collected in County by Contractor, provided such cooperation can be accomplished at no additional cost to Contractor and without interfering with Contractor's operations.